children a corporate inconvenience

 Skewed odds

-So if men want to achieve parity in the home like their women colleagues they risk falling behind in the workplace.
-Lack of domestic activity is a case of stereotypical macho slothfulness and a desire to watch the World Cup with a beer, or their partners being unwilling to relinquish domestic supremacy, although they can both play a part.
+So if men want to achieve parity in the home and be active parents, like their women colleagues they risk falling behind in the workplace.
+It is not always about a case of stereotypical macho slothfulness and a desire to watch the World Cup with a beer.
+It may not even be the maternal gatekeeping of their partners who are unwilling to relinquish domestic supremacy, although both can play a part.

-This is about outdated business models and corporate cultures which mitigate against all.
+This is about outdated business models and both social corporate cultures which mitigate against all.

 Michael Ray, Aussie Top Voice for Gender Equity is vocal about what he calls the Parental Value Gap and is seeing the “constant mischaracterisation of fathers as uninterested, unable, or the tired, outdated offensive media gender stereotype of the “buffoon”, “man child” or “lazy dad” tropes removed any imperative for workplace, organisational or societal initiatives to call out and address the problems?”